Rila Monastery: The Stunning Unvanquished Fortress Of Faith

 The St. Peter and Paul Church of the nunnery was built in 1469.
 Inside are kept the relics of St. Ivan Rilski.

-The restaurants along the way to the Rila Monastery, and in the two little towns you’ll pass, offer freshly prepared Bulgarian delicacies.
+The restaurants along the way to Rila Monastery, and in the two little towns you’ll pass, offer freshly prepared Bulgarian dishes.

 The fresh trout – grilled or fried – is to die for.
 Traditional Bulgarian dishes are served in clay pots while scrumptious salads compliment your lunch and tease your palate.